Carbutt History, Family Crest & Coats of Arms

 Early Origins of the Carbutt family

 The surname Carbutt was first found in Cheshire where they held a family seat as Lords of the Manor.
 Gherbode, was created Earl of Chester by Duke William of Normandy, after he had a conflict with the previous Earl, Earl Hugh, who was transferred to Carlisle Castle.
 Gherbode, also known as Gerbode the Fleming, was William's step-son.
 This Earl Gherbode or Gerbodo also held lands in Yorkshire.

 Early History of the Carbutt family

-Another 184 words (13 lines of text) covering the years 1486 and 1790 are included under the topic Early Carbutt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Carbutt research.
+Another 68 words (5 lines of text) covering the years 1486 and 1790 are included under the topic Early Carbutt History in all our PDF Extended History products and printed products wherever possible.

 Carbutt Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Carbutt include Garbutt, Garbut, Garbit, Garbitt, Garbet, Garbot, Garbott, Garbett, Garbed, Gabit, Gabut, Gabutt, Gerbot and many more.

 Early Notables of the Carbutt family (pre 1700)